 Rebecca is the mother to two beautiful girls, loves to travel, garden, read and is a DIY enthusiast.

 Millennials find themselves in the stage of life that may require them to purchase their own insurance.
-After having aged out of their parent’s insurance coverage, both car and health, coverage needs may not be as black and white as one might think.
-While some millennials are deciding to put off getting married or […]
+After having aged out of their parent’s insurance coverage and buying or renting a place to live, coverage needs may not be as black and white as one might think.
+Knowing these five tips will help […]

 Beware anything that looks too good to be true!
 Yes, your parents were actually right on this one.
 Insurance is just math.
 If it’s cheaper, there is a reason.
 I have found that most of the time those reasons look like limits on care.
 For example, many “cheaper” policies limit cancer coverage to $500,000. […]

 Know your max liability So many times, people get hung up on getting a lower deductible and having copays for something to be considered a “good” plan.
 However, most Americans miss the absolute most important thing in their health insurance documents: The Out-of-Pocket Maximum.
 This is the most you would pay in one calendar […]

 We are excited to offer Engage Wellness to enhance health insurance plans you are already offering.
 Engage Wellness is a great way for businesses with group health plans to save money through tax savings while gaining healthier employees through benefits like: Direct Primary Care Telemedicine Care Management Supplemental Benefits Personal Health Dashboard Employee […]